Thermal Stragglers

 Random stragglers come from anywhere: a noisy neighbor, a flaky NIC, a one-off kernel-launch hiccup.
 Thermal stragglers have three structural properties that make them easier to diagnose:

-- They are predictable.
-A GPU that is thermally marginal at step 100 will be thermally marginal at step 1000.
+- They are predictable within a job.
+A GPU that is thermally marginal at step 100 will likely be marginal at step 1000 under the same workload.
 Step-time outliers from this GPU are persistent across the run, not random.
+Across different workloads or seasonal coolant variation, the marginal set can shift.

 - They are location-correlated.
 Hot aisle, dirty air filter on a neighboring rack, weak fan, low-flow cold plate, partial blockage in the secondary loop.
 The same physical position keeps producing the same temperature behavior across different jobs that happen to land there.